 The project’s idea originated from the rising concern for young migrants’ and refugees’ lack of socio-economic integration into EU host societies, especially since the crisis in 2015.
 A considerable percentage of newcomers is in fact made of young people who are highly motivated but lack the required skills to access the labour market and fully participate in social life.

-With these premises in mind, we have worked over the past year to build two online courses – which will be officially accredited by Vilnius University – targeting young migrants and refugees between 20 and 30 years old to help them become “Volunteer Educators” (VEs), and youth workers to become their “Volunteer Educators Trainers” (VE-Trainers).
+With these premises in mind, we have worked over the past year to build two online courses.
+The first targets young migrants and refugees between 20 and 30 years old to help them become “Volunteer Educators” (VEs), which will be officially accredited by Vilnius University for 2,5 ECTS credits.
+The second course is for youth workers to become their “Volunteer Educators Trainers” (VE-Trainers).
 The aim of the online courses is two-fold: On the one hand, they will provide VEs with the skills necessary to offer workshops in their communities that tap into their talents and to share their knowledge and culture.
 On the other hand, they will equip VE-Trainers with the instruments to peer-support VEs in their educational and professional journey.

 Since our objective is to offer tangible opportunities for social integration, professional development and participation, the project will connect VEs with Host Organisations, i.e. local civil society and educational organisations willing to provide their premises as platforms where VEs can offer workshops to members and other interested citizens.